libsdl-org/sdlwiki/SDL2/SDL_HINT_WINDOWS_INTRESOURCE_ICON_SMALL.md

 ###### (This is the legacy documentation for stable SDL2, the current stable version; [SDL3](https://wiki.libsdl.org/SDL3/) is the current development version.)
-# SDL_HINT_JOYSTICK_RAWINPUT
+# SDL_HINT_WINDOWS_INTRESOURCE_ICON_SMALL

-A variable controlling whether the RAWINPUT joystick drivers should be used for better handling XInput-capable devices.
+A variable to specify custom icon resource id from RC file on Windows platform

 ## Header File